DerkNiessink/NeutroWater/docs/docs/theory.md

 * Setting the initial position and energies of the neutrons.
 * Setting the position and size of the tank.

-The initial spectrum is discussed in [Spectrum](./theory.md#21-initial-energy-spectrum), the method of sampling from a distribution is described in [Monte Carlo Sampling](./theory.md#3-monte-carlo-sampling), and the interpolation of distributions in [Interpolation](./theory.md#4-interpolation).
+The initial spectrum is discussed in [Initial Energy Spectrum](./theory.md#21-initial-energy-spectrum), the method of sampling from a distribution is described in [Monte Carlo Sampling](./theory.md#3-monte-carlo-sampling), and the interpolation of distributions in [Interpolation](./theory.md#4-interpolation).
 After the initializing, the actual simulation of the diffusing neutrons can start.
 Each neutron's energy and position is updated consecutively which consists of the following steps:

 1. Give the neutron a random direction.
 2. Check if the neutron is inside the tank, if false end the loop else continue.